Skip to main content

 • story

-• “The gameplay I like the dungeons way of tournaments they hold within the storyline; it feels a bit more involved with the protagonist running around and choosing where to go next, if you wish to get more rewards or go straight to the goal type of thing but then miss out on rewards, I like that a lot.”
+• “The gameplay I like the dungeons way of tournaments they hold within the story line, feels a bit more involved with the protagonist running around and choosing where to go next, if you wish to get more rewards or go straight to the goal type of thing but then miss out on rewards, I like that a lot.”

-• “The main story is rather boring and kind of 'eh, it's there to be there because you can't have a story mode without a story mode.'
-However, the sub-stories are resoundingly good; I cared more about the characters when I learned more about them during the sub-stories than I did playing the main story.”
+• “Main story is rather boring and kind of 'eh, it's there to be there because you can't have a story mode without a story mode.'
+However, the sub stories are genuinely good, and I cared more about the characters during the sub stories than in the main story.”

-• “The story progression stems from going through a series of different minigames, the same set of ones—multiple games and multiple matches—which you must do three whole times throughout pre, semi, and grand tournaments.”
+• “Story progression consists of going through a series of different minigames— the same set multiple times throughout pre, semi, and grand tournaments.”

 • gameplay